 If someone has ordered you to “stand up straight” at some point in your life, you are in good company.
 Let’s be real: It is nearly impossible to practice perfect posture 100% of the time.
 However, if slouching, slumping, or hunching over is more common for you than not, you need to reconsider your stance.
-After all, good posture is one of the keys to avoiding long-term health issues including pain, injury, digestion issues, and breathing complications, per the National Institutes of Health.
+After all, good posture is one of the keys to avoiding long-term health issues including pain, injury, digestion issues, and breathing complications.

 “As the old saying goes, 'the weight of the world is on our shoulders.'
-To be precise, the gravity of the world is on our shoulders," says Robin Raju, DO, a Yale Medicine physical medicine and rehabilitation specialist (aka physiatrist).
+To be precise, the gravity of the world is on our shoulders," says Robin Raju, DO, a Yale Medicine physical medicine and rehabilitation specialist.
 Interestingly, Raju points out that “All of us in our resting postures have shoulders stooped forward/rounded in order to not fight the gravity.”

 While it might seem too easy to be true, Raju maintains that the most efficient “exercise” of all is simply standing up straight and practicing good posture: While sitting or standing, one should keep the shoulders retracted or in neutral position, while keeping the lumbar spine and neck in a neutral position also.